 A Bill to establish a target for the reduction of child poverty in the United Kingdom; to make provision about reporting against such a target; and for connected purposes.

-The Child Poverty in the UK (Target for Reduction) Bill would set a legally binding target for reducing child poverty in the United Kingdom and require regular reporting on progress toward that target.
-It also establishes duties and processes to support delivery and to improve accountability for government policy affecting families with children.
+The Child Poverty in the UK (Target for Reduction) Bill would set a formal target for reducing child poverty across the UK and require regular reporting on progress toward that target.
+It also provides for related measures to support monitoring and accountability for policies aimed at reducing child poverty.
+The bill originated in the House of Commons and is sponsored by Dan Jarvis (Labour, Co-op); it is currently at the 2nd reading stage in the Commons.

 Generated 21 February 2026